- This line was added.

 You must install JFrog Insights to use trends and charts after you migrate to Mission Control microservice.
 For more information, see Migrating from Mission Control to Insight.

 While Mission Control will be in maintenance mode with minor fixes and security updates beyond version 4.7.x, you can still install it as an independent product and use it independently as in its previous versions.
 Since there are several ways in which you can use Mission Control within the JFrog Platform, the following table provides a matrix of the deployment options and their uses.

-If you are using Projects and License Buckets, and are currently on Mission Control 4.6.x, upgrade to Mission Control 4.7.15 and Artifactory 7.27.x or later, before you migrate from standalone Mission Control to Insight.
+If you are using Projects and License Buckets, and are currently on Mission Control 4.6.x, verify that you upgrade to the latest version of Mission Control 4.7.15 and Artifactory 7.27.x or later, before you upgrade from standalone Mission Control to Insight.
 After the migrate, you will be using the Mission Control microservice in Artifactory.